PowerShellEmpire/PowerTools/README.md

-    Get-NetGroupUsers               -   gets data for each user in a specified group Invoke-NetGroupUserAdd          -   adds a user to a specified local or domain group Get-NetComputers                -   gets a list of all current servers in the domain Get-NetServersAPI               -   gets a list of all current servers in the domain using the Windows API Get-NetServerGetInfo            -   gets information on a specified server on the domain Get-NetFileServers              -   get a list of file servers used by current domain users Get-NetShare                    -   gets share information for a specified server Get-NetLoggedon                 -   gets users actively logged onto a specified server
+    Get-NetGroupUsers               -   gets data for each user in a specified group Invoke-NetGroupUserAdd          -   adds a user to a specified local or domain group Get-NetComputers                -   gets a list of all current servers in the domain Get-NetFileServers              -   get a list of file servers used by current domain users Get-NetShare                    -   gets share information for a specified server Get-NetLoggedon                 -   gets users actively logged onto a specified server